natcap/invest.users-guide/source/reservoirhydropowerproduction.rst

  b. *LULC_desc*: Descriptive name of land use/land cover class (optional)

- c. *LULC_veg*: Contains the information on which AET equation to use.
+ c. *LULC_veg*: Contains the information on which AET equation to use (Eq.
+1 or 2).
 Values should be 1 for vegetated land use except wetlands, and 0 for all other land uses, including  wetlands, urban, water bodies, etc.

  d. *root_depth*: The maximum root depth for vegetated land use classes, given in integer millimeters.
 This is often given as the depth at which 95% of a vegetation type's root biomass occurs.
 We apply different equations for a few special cases where the generic Budyko curve approach is not appropriate.
 In these cases, the rooting depth should be set to NA.